amplab/training/strata_2013/machine-learning-with-spark.md

 next: where-to-go-from-here---more-resources-and-further-reading.html
 ---

 In this chapter, we will use Spark to implement machine learning algorithms.
-To complete the machine learning exercises within the time available using our relatively small EC2 clusters, in this section we will work with a restricted set of the Wikipedia traffic statistics data from May 5-7, 2009.
-In particular, this dataset only includes a subset of all Wikipedia articles.
-This restricted dataset is pre-loaded in the HDFS on your cluster in `/wikistats_20090505-07_restricted`.
+To complete the machine learning exercises within the time available using our relatively small cluster, in this section we will work with a restricted set of the Wikipedia traffic statistics.

 ## Command Line Preprocessing and Featurization